 “…That the following classes of aliens shall be excluded from admission into the United States: All idiots, imbeciles, feeble-minded persons, epileptics, insane persons….persons of constitutional psychopathic inferiority; persons with chronic alcoholism; paupers; professional beggars; vagrants; persons afflicted with tuberculosis in any form or with a loathsome or dangerous contagious disease; persons…certified by the examining surgeon as being mentally or physically defective, such physical defect being of a nature which may affect the ability of such alien to earn a living; persons who have been convicted of or admit having committed a felony or other crime or misdemeanor involving moral turpitude; polygamists…; anarchists…; persons who are members of or affiliated with any organization entertaining and teaching disbelief in or opposition to organized government…”

-In order to “prevent in time of war departure from or entry into the United States contrary to the public safety, the Wartime Measure of 1918 provided that the President could, by proclamation, impose additional restrictions or prohibitions upon aliens entering and/or leaving the United States if it was felt to be required for public safety.
-It also required all U.S. citizens departing or entering the country to bear valid passports, and provided for possible deportation and fines for those attempting travel under false papers.
+To “prevent in time of war departure from or entry into the United States contrary to the public safety,” the Wartime Measure of 1918 provided that the President could, by proclamation, impose additional restrictions or prohibitions upon aliens entering and/or leaving the United States if it was felt to be required for public safety.
+It also required all U.S. citizens departing or entering the country to bear valid passports and provided for possible deportation and fines for those attempting to travel under false papers.

 …That after such proclamation as is provided for by the preceding section has been made and published and while said proclamation is in force, it shall, except as otherwise provided by the President, and subject to such limitations and exceptions as the President may authorize and prescribe, be unlawful for any citizen of the United States to depart from or enter or attempt to depart from or enter the United States unless he bears a valid passport….